Model Checking CSL for Markov Population Models: Model Checking based on Truncations

 \section{Model Checking based on Truncations}

 Now we discuss how to model check CSL formulae on infinite CTMCs.
 To this end, our goal is to operate on a finite truncation instead of the original infinite CTMC.
 In a nutshell, starting from the initial state, we explore the states of the infinite model until we assume that we have explored enough of them to obtain a useful result in the following steps.
 Then, we remove all transitions from the states at the border and set all of their atomic propositions to $\vunknown$.
 In previous works~\cite{HahnHWZ09a} we already discussed some variants of such a model exploration.
-In Subsection~\ref{sec:uniformisation} we give another such technique, which is more efficient, because it needs to explore less states.
+In Subsection~\ref{sec:uniformisation} we give another such technique.
+It is more efficient than the previous methods, as it can explore model states in a more target-oriented way.
+Thus, it needs to explore less states than the previous methods.
 Afterwards, we discuss how to build a finite CTMC truncation for a nested CSL formula.
 Finally, in Subsection~\ref{sec:nested}, we explain how to obtain results for the infinite-state CTMC only using the finite submodel.